julianadiasvs/word/www/wp-content/plugins/companion-auto-update/readme.txt

 * Fix: Error date_default_timezone_set(): Timezone ID +00:00 is invalid
 * Tweak: The status tab will no longer show turned-off settings as an error
 * Tweak: Made some improvements to the "Update pending" emails, you can now see a list of all pending updates and go directly to the update page.

-Also: Check out what features we're working on at [our blogpost](https://codeermeneer.nl/blog/companion-auto-update-and-its-future/)

 = 3.5.2 (April 1, 2020) =
 * Fix: Not able to see checks in boxes